Code-Institute-Submissions/whack-a-monster-ms2/README.md

 ### Code I used from other sources

 - [Franks Laboratory](https://www.youtube.com/watch?v=RTb8icFiSfk&t=289s&ab_channel=Frankslaboratory)
-inpiration adn the main game functions along with some styling parameters were taken from this tutorial.
+inpiration and the main game functions along with some styling parameters were taken from this tutorial.
 - Mute/Unmute button [Stack Overflow](https://stackoverflow.com/questions/22918220/how-to-create-a-only-mute-unmute-button-like-youtube-in-html)
+- [Bootstrap modal](www.getbootrap.com) the modal used for the instructions
+- README.md file structure inspired some code taken from [Edb83](https://github.com/Edb83/snake) project

 <span id="features"></span>

 ## Features